-Area high school students are earning college credit while discovering critical connections between reading, writing, and the environment by taking the introductory writing course, EWP 190 Writing and the Environment.
+Area high school students earn college credit while discovering critical connections between reading, writing, and the environment by taking our introductory composition course, EWP 190 Writing and the Environment.

 College Credit and Scholarships

 Earning college credit while still in high school is a key advantage for students enrolled in the ESF in the High School program.
 Participants also take part in orientation programs and various campus activities offered throughout the year.

 Scholarships are available to qualified students who participate in ESF in the High School.

 Students who successfully complete an ESF in the High School course, and who meet associated admissions criteria, are guaranteed admission to ESF.

 Students taking EWP 190 as part of the ESF in the High School program get introduced to rhetoric, develop their critical thinking skills, and expand their reading and writing skills.
 They also learn to critique their own writing, and the writing of their peers, with respect to style, organization, development, format, and other rhetorical considerations.